saketkc/vayuayan/docs/contributing.rst

 Contributing
 ============

-We welcome contributions to cpcbfetch!
+We welcome contributions to vayuayan!
 This guide will help you get started.

 Development Setup
 -----------------